powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

 ## Options

 These properties can be defined in the configuration file in the [import-export-parameters-default-value](../../user/configuration/import-export-parameters-default-value.md#import-export-parameters-default-value) module.

+Note that if you are exporting a network that does not come from CGMES, you can use the [`iidm.import.cgmes.boundary-location`](#options) property to define the location of the boundary files to use as reference.

 **iidm.export.cgmes.base-name**
 Optional property that defines the base name of the exported files.
 Exported CGMES files' names will look like this: